zachleat/fontfaceonload/README.md

  * `grunt init`
  * `grunt` as normal.

-Replace instances of GRUNTLERPLATE with your project name.

-You’ll probably want to start by creating a few JS (and/or CSS) source files to `src/` and adding them to grunt via `grunt/config/concat.js`.

-Run `grunt` as normal.

 ## Configuring Grunt

 Rather than one giant `Gruntfile.js`, this project is using a modular Grunt setup.
 Each individual grunt configuration option key has its own file located in `grunt/config-lib/` (readonly upstream configs, do not modify these directly) or `grunt/config/` (project specific configs).
 You may use the same key in both directories, the objects are smartly combined using [Lo-Dash merge](http://lodash.com/docs#merge).